RcppCore/rcpp-gallery/_posts/2014-04-06-rcpp-python.md

 <pre class="output">
-&lt;pointer: 0x3ccc060&gt;
+&lt;pointer: 0x27d8780&gt;
 </pre>

-The pointer is the transformed python object.
+The pointer refers to the memory of the transformed python object

 ## Call Python Function

-We could define a function in python and pass it to the function.
-For convenience, we create two Rcpp functions to submit python script to the python engine and call the function with the C++ object:
+The following example shows how to define a function in python and expose it in R.

 {% highlight cpp %}